clericalai/docassemble-fetcher/README.md

 philadox password: xxsecretpasswordxx
 ```

-An e-mail configuration must also be provided.
+Configuration for an e-mail server must also be provided.